dustinreeves/ffmpeg-audio-to-video/README.md

 By default, the output video is a blank image throughout its duration.
 If you'd like to create a custom image to be displayed on the video, follow the steps below:

-- Save an image to the **ffmpeg-audio-to-video** project root
+- Save an image named poster.png (1920x1080) to the **ffmpeg-audio-to-video** project root
-- Run the following command from  the **ffmpeg-audio-to-video** project root `ffmpeg -i YOURFILE.jpg poster.mpg`
+- Run the following command from  the **ffmpeg-audio-to-video** project root `bash create-video.sh`

 Future conversions will now feature your updated poster image.

 ### Running the script

 - In the terminal, navigate to the **ffmpeg-audio-to-video** project root
-- Run the following command `bash create.sh`
+- Run the following command `bash create-audio-video-merged.sh`